Our Work / Visual Arts / Driggsby, a Whale’s Tale

 Driggsby is a juvenile fin whale washed up on Drigg beach in 2014.
 Driggsby is thought to have died due to plastic ingestion, through high plastic concentration in her mother’s milk.

-The children have visited Tullie House, taken part in beach cleans, created artwork and personal responses to the environmental aspects of Drigsby’s story, written and illustrated a book and displayed work in a large-scale exhibition at Tullie House.
+The children visited Tullie House, taken part in beach cleans, created artwork and personal responses to the environmental aspects of Drigsby’s story, written and illustrated a book and displayed work in a large-scale exhibition at Tullie House.

 Get the Latest Updates